 1831: He returned to England.

-1835: Edward Fitzgerald moves to Boulge, near Woodbridge in Suffolk.
+1835: Fitzgerald moves to Boulge, near Woodbridge in Suffolk.

-1844: Introduced to Persian literature by his new friend Edward Cowell.
+1844: He was introduced to Persian literature by his new friend Edward Cowell.

 1850: He began studying Spanish poetry.